invisible life echoes of Kamakura Zochoten rains tears

 The museum was hosting a special exhibit: National Treasures of Kohfukuji – from the Temple Revival of Kamakura Period.
 While there were many stunning sculptures, the one that gave me chicken skin and caused tears to pour down my cheeks was that of Zochoten, one of the Deva Kings (by Kokei).
 Unfortunately, no two dimensional representation can convey the power of the actual sculpture.

-My physical reaction to this sculpture made me realize that my connection to Japan came from another life and time.
+My physical reaction to this sculpture made me realize that my connection to Japan came from another life and time, hence the haiku poem.